 Carole is Head of Strategy and Performance at Golden Jubilee National Hospital, an NHS National Board near Glasgow.
 She also takes a lead role in supporting the ongoing development of LGBT policy and strategy within the Board.
-Passionate about inclusion and equality, she is keen to ensure SWAN meets the needs of a diverse LGBTI community.
+Carole joined SWAN in 2009 and has been Chair of the Board of Trustees since 2015.
+She is passionate about collaborative working for LGBT equality across all sectors within Scotland and is keen to ensure SWAN meets the needs of a diverse LGBT+ community.
+Carole is an alumni of the Stonewall leadership programme.
 In her spare time, Carole is a keen samba drummer and a young persons befriender.
 She lives in Glasgow with her wife, Elaine.

-Robert co-founded SWAN in 2008 with fellow trustee, Ian Arnot.
-Now its treasurer, Robert led the work towards SWAN achieving charity status in 2014.
-Robert heads up the Business Change Flexible Resource practice in British Telecommunications (BT), providing expert personnel on short-term assignments around BT in the UK, helping to transform the company.
-He has a background in sales, service and people management and business improvement.
-Formerly Chair of BT’s LGBT+ staff network, Robert led change programmes to promote equality and diversity across BT.
-He is now on BT Scotland’s Management team where he takes an interest in BT’s Purposeful Business programme.
-Robert has considerable charity trustee experience, with six years on the board of trustees of alternative dispute resolution charity, Scottish Mediation Network including three as a Vice Chair and two years as chair of Edinburgh-based community choir, Loud and Proud.
+Robert co-founded SWAN in 2008 with former trustee, Ian Arnot.
+Now the SWAN treasurer, Robert led the work towards SWAN achieving charity status in 2014.
+Robert heads up his own consultancy business - Forth Perspectives.
+Formerly, Robert headedup the Flexible Resource practice in BT, providing expert personnel on short-term assignments around BT in the UK.
+He was also formerly Chair of BT’s LGBT+ staff network, Robert led change programmes to promote equality and diversity across BT.
+Robert has considerable charity trustee experience, with six years on the board of trustees of Scottish Mediation Network and two years as chair of Edinburgh-based community choir, Loud and Proud.
 He became Convenor (Chair) for LGBT Youth Scotland in 2015.
-Robert is married to fellow SWAN trustee, Nigel, and they live in Edinburgh.
+Robert is married to Nigel, and they live in Edinburgh.